-ASSIGNMENT, PARTITION, AND CONVERSION.
-This lease, or an interest in this lease, may, with the 18. approval of the state, be assigned, subleased, or otherwise transferred to any person or persons gualified to hold a lease.
-No assignment, sublease, or other transfer of an interest in this lease, including assignments of working or royalty interests and operating agreements and subleases, will be binding upon the state unless approved by the state.
-The lessee shall remain liable for all obligations under this lease accruing prior to the approval by the state of any assignment, sublease, or other transfer of an interest in this lease.
-All provisions of this lease will extend to and be binding upon the heirs, administrators, successors, and assigns of the state and the lessee.
-Applications for approval of an assignment, sublease, or other transfer must comply with all applicable regulations and must be filed within 90 days after the date of final execution of the instrument of transfer.
-The state will approve a transfer of an undivided interest in this lease unless the transfer would adversely affect the interests of Alaska or the application does not comply with applicable regulations.
-The state will disapprove a transfer of a divided interest in this lease if the transfer covers only a portion of the lease or a separate and distinct zone or geological horizon unless the lessee demonstrates that the proposed transfer of a divided interest is reasonably necessary to accomplish exploration or development of the lease, the lease is committed to an approved unit agreement, the lease is allocated production within an approved participating area, or the lease has a well certified as capable of production in paying quantities.
-The state will make a written finding stating the reasons for disapproval of a transfer of a divided interest.
-Where an assignment, sublease, or other transfer is made of all or a part of the lessee's interest in a portion of the leased area, this lease may, at the option of the state or upon request of the transferee and with the approval of the state, be severed, and a separate and distinct lease will be issued to the transferee having the same effective date and terms as this lease.
+18. ASSIGNMENT, PARTITION, AND CONVERSION.
+This lease, or an interest in this lease, may, with the approval of both lessors, be assigned, subleased, or otherwise transferred to any person or persons qualified to hold a lease.
+No assignment, sublease, or other transfer of an interest in this lease, including assignments of working or royalty interests and operating agreements and subleases, will be binding upon the lessors unless approved by both lessors.
+The lessee shall remain liable for all obligations under this lease accruing prior to the approval by the lessors of any assignment, sublease, or other transfer of an interest in this lease.
+All provisions of this lease will extend to and be binding upon the heirs, administrators, successors, and assigns of the lessors and the lessee.
+Applications for approval of an assignment, sublease, or other transfer must comply with all applicable regulations of the State and must be filed within 90 days after the date of final execution of the instrument of transfer.
+Each lessor will approve a transfer of an undivided interest in this lease unless the transfer would adversely affect the interests of that lessor or the application does not comply with applicable regulations.
+Each lessor will disapprove a transfer of a divided interest in this lease if the transfer covers only a portion of the lease or a separate and distinct zone or geological horizon unless the lessee demonstrates that the proposed transfer of a divided interest is reasonably necessary to accomplish exploration or development of the lease, the lease is committed to an approved unit agreement, the lease is allocated production within an approved participating area, or the lease has a well certified as capable of production in paying quantities.
+Each lessor will make a written finding stating the reasons for disapproval of a transfer of a divided interest.
+Where an assignment, sublease, or other transfer is made of all or a part of the lessee's interest in a portion of the leased area, this lease may, at the option of and by mutual agreement of both lessors or upon request of the transferee and with the approval of both lessors, be severed, and a separate and distinct lease will be issued to the transferee having the same effective date and terms as this lease.

 19. SURRENDER.
-The lessee at any time may file with the state a written surrender of all rights under this lease or any portion of the leased area comprising one or more legal subdivisions or, with the consent of the state, any separate and distinct zone or geological horizon underlying the leased area or one or more legal subdivisions of the leased area.
-That surrender will be effective as of the date of filing, subject to the continued obligations of the lessee and its surety to make payment of all accrued royalties and to place all wells and surface facilities on the surrendered land or in the surrendered zones or horizons in condition satisfactory to the state for suspension or abandonment.
+The lessee at any time may file with both lessors a written surrender of all rights under this lease or any portion of the leased area comprising one or more legal subdivisions or, with the consent of both lessors, any separate and distinct zone or geological horizon underlying the leased area or one or more legal subdivisions of the leased area.
+That surrender will be effective as of the date of filing, subject to the continued obligations of the lessee and its surety to make payment of all accrued royalties and to place all wells and surface facilities on the surrendered land or in the surrendered zones or horizons in condition satisfactory to both lessors for suspension or abandonment.
 After that, the lessee will be released from all obligations under this lease with respect to the surrendered lands, zones, or horizons.